Visiting Arches National Park in January

 When visiting Arches National Park you should make the visitor center your first stop!
 It is open every day in January except for New Year’s Day.
 Take time to talk to the park ranger and tell him things that are of interest to you and get tips and ideas on other things to do.

-NOTE: There are no ranger-led hikes or campfire talks in the winter at Arches.
+There are no Arches Ranger-led hikes or campfire talks in the winter at Arches.

 Arches National Park Scenic Drive in January